-(a) Meet the eligibility criteria for small-scale CDM set out in paragraph 6 (c) of decision 17/CP8

-This project targets facilities with maximum capacity is less than 15MW of maximum electricity generation for a renewable energy project.

-(b) Conforms to any of the project categories listed in appendix II of decision 21/CP8.

-This project replaces fossil fuel with Jatropha oil in electricity generation and agricultural machinery operations.
-The former is project category (i) renewable energy project, subcategory I.A. electricity generation by the user/ household.
-The latter falls under subcategory I.B. mechanical energy for user/enterprise.
-In addition, in this project, the electricity generators are off-grid and meet the criteria for type I.A.

-(c) The project shall not be a debundled component of a larger project activity.
+- (a) Meet the eligibility criteria for small-scale CDM set out in paragraph 6 (c) of decision 17/CP8 - ⇒ This project targets facilities with maximum capacity is less than 15MW of maximum electricity generation for a renewable energy project. - (b) Conforms to any of the project categories listed in appendix II of decision 21/CP8. - ⇒ This project replaces fossil fuel with Jatropha oil in electricity generation and agricultural machinery operations.
+The former is project category (i) renewable energy project, subcategory I.B. mechanical energy for user/enterprise and subcategory I.C thermal energy for the user with or without electricity. - (c) The project shall not be a debundled component of a larger project activity.

-In the province of Quirino where the project will take place, there is no other project registered or in application.
+$\Rightarrow$ In the province of Quirino where the project will take place, there is no other project registered or in application.
 Furthermore, PEDAI, who will carry out the project, has never participated in other CDM projects.